 UT once again is ranked among the best institutions for undergraduate education in the United States.
 That’s according to Forbes, the popular business magazine, which recently released its 2014 “America’s Top Colleges” list.

-UT has been rated one of the “best and most interesting” schools in the 2014 edition of the Fiske Guide to Colleges, which reviews higher education institutions in the US, Canada, and Great Britain.
-UT is one of 300 universities to be included in the guide, which advises prospective students about academic quality, campus setting, financial aid, housing, and extracurricular activities.
+UT has been rated one of the “best and most interesting” schools in the 2015 edition of the Fiske Guide to Colleges, which reviews higher education institutions in the United States, Canada, and Great Britain.
+UT is one of more than 300 universities to be included in the guide, which advises prospective students about academic quality, campus setting, financial aid, housing, and extracurricular activities.
 The publication was released this summer.

 The College of Business Administration is among the nation’s most popular business schools, according to a recently released ranking from U.S. News and World Report.
 Of the ten schools included in the U.S. News “10 Most Popular B-Schools” Short List ranking for full-time MBA programs, UT ranked sixth nationally and second among public universities.

 One of the fastest growing graduate programs at UT has again risen in the 2015 U.S. News and World Report graduate rankings released today.
 UT’s graduate program in nuclear engineering now ranks fifth among all universities in the nation.
 The supply chain management and logistics graduate program held steady at seventh place among public universities and eleventh place nationally, the same as last year.

 UT College of Law is thirty-fourth on the National Law Journal‘s most recent “Go-To Law Schools” list, which ranks the top fifty law schools by the percentage of 2013 graduates who landed jobs at the country’s largest law firms.